nellanap21/eventManager/README.md

 LIABILITY, WHETHER IN AN ACTION OF CONTRACT, TORT OR OTHERWISE, ARISING FROM, OUT OF OR IN CONNECTION WITH THE SOFTWARE OR THE USE OR OTHER DEALINGS IN THE SOFTWARE.

-#### Preparing for submission ####

-Make a copy of your project folder.
-In your copy, delete the following files and folders:
-* node_modules
-* .git (the hidden folder with your git repository)
-* database.db (your database)

-Make sure that your ``package.json`` file includes all of the dependencies for your project.
-NB. you need to use the ```--save``` tag each time you use npm to install a dependency

-Edit this README.md to explain any specific instructions for setting up or using your application that you want to bring to our attention:

-* remove the existing contents that we have provided
-* include any settings that should be adjusted in configuration files
-* include a list of the additional libraries you are using
-* anything else we need to know in order to successfully run your app

 NB. we will ONLY run ```npm install```, ```npm run build-db```, and ```npm run start``` .
 We will NOT install additional packages to run your code and will NOT run additional build scripts.
 Be careful with any additional node dependencies that you use.